Social Media Image Gallery

 Collage: The entire work crew gathered on the top deck with a buoy, drill bits, and red surface markers (1); 3 divers sitting together in wetsuits just after a dive (2); 3 morring buoys visible on the water's surface in the distance (3)

-Another successful mission in the books!
+Another successful mission!
 Over four days, the dive team installed three new moorings, completed four closed-circuit rebreather dives, tagged six fish, and swapped out a soundtrap.
 (Photo Credit: Kelly Drinnen/NOAA)

 Collage: A slate that says 'tigten travel line' laying on a black mat (left); a red inflatable marker floating upright on the surface of the water (right)

-Divers working on the bottom at Stetson Bank were able to send signals to the topside crew by tugging on lines a certain number of times and raising surface buoy markers.
-A "magic slate" was also useful.
-It took lots of planning to make sure everyone was fluent in "moorings code."
+Divers working on the bottom at Stetson Bank sent signals to the topside crew by tugging on lines a certain number of times, raising surface buoy markers, and passing notes up and down lines.
+By the end, everyone was fluent in "moorings code."
 (Photo Credit: Kelly Drinnen/NOAA)

 Collage: Two people in varying stages of hauling gear onto the boat using ropes

-Drilling new mooring sites requires a lot of weighty gear that needs to be delivered to the bottom, and it's important that we do it safely.
-Rather than have the divers carry heavy loads, our team rigged a series of lines that could be used to slide gear from the boat to the mooring site and back again.
+Drilling new mooring sites requires a lot of weighty gear that needs to be delivered to the bottom.
+Our team rigged a series of lines that could be used to slide gear from the boat to the mooring site and back again.
 (Photo Credit: Kelly Drinnen/NOAA)

 Collage: Group of people posing with the recovered buoy on the deck of the boat (1); Marissa holding the recovered buoy and smiling 2); a white board with a Welcome Home Bob message on it (3); a map showing the full loop that the buoy traveled (4)

 Bob is back!
-In a true Homeward Bound-style saga, Bob the spotter buoy roamed around the Gulf in a counterclockwise loop, starting at East Flower Garden Bank and eventually returned to the sanctuary.
-When the sanctuary team realized Bob was within reach of their mooring buoy operations at Stetson Bank, they made a late night trek to the buoy's last known location near West Flower Garden Bank.
+Bob the spotter buoy roamed around the Gulf in a counterclockwise loop, starting at East Flower Garden Bank and eventually returned to the sanctuary.
+When the sanctuary team realized Bob was within reach of their operations at Stetson Bank, they made a late night trek to the buoy's last known location near West Flower Garden Bank.
 Within 20 minutes of spotting Bob's light blinking off the starboard bow, Bob was hauled on board to the cheers of the Bob Squad.
 (Photo Credit: Kelly Drinnen/NOAA)

 Collage: Scuba divers in full gear ready to dive (1,2,4), divers floating at the surface of the water next to a small red buoy (3), a white mooring buoy and line floating on the surface (5)

-Our dive team was busy drilling new mooring locations at Stetson Bank in September 2024.
-Each mooring required multiple dives to drill the holes, set the u-bolt in place, and fill the holes with cement.
+Our dive team was busy drilling new mooring locations at Stetson Bank.
 On this trip they drilled and cemented new moorings for Stetson Buoys #1, #2, and #3.
 (Photo Credit: Kelly Drinnen/NOAA)

 Collage: People resting on the stairs of a building (3) after loading two trucks with buoys and ropes (1,2)

 Our dive team loaded up to head offshore Sunday night to install new moorings and mooring buoys at Stetson Bank.
-You wouldn't believe the amount of equipment they had to pack!
 It took five vehicles to transport everything and everyone to the boat.
 (Photo Credit: Kelly Drinnen/NOAA)

 A map showing the path that Bob has taken since floating away from the sanctuary

-Bob Update: Bob appears to be looping back around toward the sanctuary.
+Bob Update: Bob appeared to be looping back around toward the sanctuary.
 As of 11 a.m.
 September 16, 2024, he was southwest of Geyer Bank, heading more or less toward Bright Bank.
-Will he loop all the way back to East Flower Garden Bank where he started?
-Hard to say, but we're happy he's heading toward the sanctuary where it's more likely someone will spot and retrieve him.

 A smiling Marissa wearing a wetsuit and all of her closed circuit rebreather scuba gear

-Marissa Nuttall is the new Research Ecologist for the sanctuary although she has been part of the research team for 17 years!
-In her new role, she will be leading a mesophotic monitoring and fish tracking projects, and assisting with the site resource protection and permitting activities.
-She is also the FGBNMS unit diving supervisor.
+Meet Marissa Nuttall, our new Research Ecologist, although she's been part of the research team for 17 years!
+She will be leading mesophotic monitoring and fish tracking projects, assisting with resource protection and permitting activities, and will continue serving as the FGB NMS unit diving supervisor.
 (Photo Credit: NOAA)

 A group of people on a boat next to a photo of them in scuba gear working on a large yellow buoy in the water